Bayesian test of normality versus a Dirichlet process mixture alternative: Introduction

-In formulating a Dirichlet process mixture of normals, we slightly diverge from the standard lines and use a normal--multivariate beta base measure (Section \ref{SS:model}).
-This helps us construct a collection of Dirichlet process mixture of normals priors which are mapped one to one to the collection of all normal densities.
+In formulating a Dirichlet process mixture of normals, we diverge slightly from standard constructions and use a {\it normal-multivariate-beta} base measure (Section \ref{SS:model}); \h{see \citet{griffin2010default} for a related formulation}.
+This helps us construct a collection of Dirichlet process mixture of normals priors which are mapped one-to-one to the collection of all normal densities.
 Each element of the alternative model may be understood as a random granulation of the corresponding normal density into a mixture of normals with the volume of a mixture component negatively correlated with its lateral shift from the center.
-Our alternative model is parametrized by a single scalar parameter, the precision parameter of the underlying Dirichlet process.
+Our alternative model is parametrized by a single scalar parameter, the {\it precision} parameter of the underlying Dirichlet process.
 The precision parameter controls the extent of granulation, i.e., latent clustering, which is key in determining the separation between the null and the alternative.
 Other potential model parameters, such those controlling the extent of lateral shifts of the mixture components, are carefully mapped to the precision parameter to avoid identifiability problems when precision is close to zero or infinity.

-Despite the slightly different formulation, our Dirichlet process mixture of normals model is amenable to Gibbs sampling for posterior computation and to sequential imputation \citep{jsliu1996} and posterior ordinate calculation \citep{basu.chib.2003} for Bayes factor computation.
-In Section~\ref{S:computation}, we propose an efficient algorithm for Bayes factor computation by adapting Liu's sequential imputation technique to our formulation and augmenting it with importance sampling to deal with additional parameters that are not part of the Dirichlet process mixing distribution.
-This algorithm is demonstrated to perform much better than two reasonable adaptations of the posterior ordinate approach \citep{basu.chib.2003}.
+Despite the slightly different formulation, our Dirichlet process mixture of normals model is amenable to Gibbs sampling for posterior computation and to sequential imputation \citep{liu1996nonparametric} and posterior ordinate calculation \citep{basu2003marginal} for Bayes factor computation.
+In Section~\ref{S:computation}, we propose a reasonably efficient algorithm for Bayes factor computation by adapting Liu's sequential imputation technique to our formulation and augmenting it with importance sampling to deal with additional parameters that are not part of the Dirichlet process mixing distribution.
+This algorithm is demonstrated to perform much better than two reasonable adaptations of the posterior ordinate approach \citep{basu2003marginal}. \h{For analyzing multivariate data, we propose an extension of this algorithm that uses a Rao--Blackwellized parameter augmentation technique, borrowing ideas from sequential Monte Carlo.}